carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 - "How do I run commands/tasks in Nextflow?"
 - "How do I get data, files and values, into and out of processes?"
 - "How do I specify conditions for a process in order for it to execute?"
-- "How do i control resources for a process?"
+- "How do I control resources, such as number of CPUs and memory, for a process?"
-- "How do i save output from a process?"
+- "How do I save output/results from a process?"
 objectives:
 - "Understand how Nextflow uses processes to execute tasks."
 - "Create a Nextflow process."